 - The Tour Divide is a mountain bike race across the Rocky Mountains from Canada through the USA to the Mexican border.
 It is regarded as the first bikepacking race of this nature, having first been run as a mass-start race in 2008 (Wikipedia article).

 - The Tuscany Trail is the most popular MTB bikepacking race in Europe and is around central Italy.
+A road version is going to be held for the first time in 2017: Tuscany Road.

 - The French Divide is a mostly off-road bikepacking race across France.